ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 #### Transcriptome Alignment
 Cell Ranger further aligns exonic reads to annotated transcripts, looking for compatibility.
 A read that is compatible with the exons of an annotated transcript, and aligned to the same strand, is considered mapped to the transcriptome.
 If the read is compatible with a single gene annotation, it is considered uniquely (confidently) mapped to the transcriptome.
 Only reads that are confidently mapped to the transcriptome are used for UMI counting.

 In certain cases, such as when the input to the assay consists of nuclei, there may be high levels of intronic reads generated by unspliced transcripts.
 In order to count these intronic reads, the cellranger count and cellranger multi pipelines can be run with the option 'include-introns' in versions 5.0-6.1.
 Starting from version 7.0, _cellranger count_ includes the intronic reads in quantification of gene expression by default.
 For _cellranger multi_, one can set _include-introns_ to true to include the intronic reads.
+Counts produced with and without intronic reads are likely to differ more in single nucleus assays than in single cell assays due to an enrichment of un-spliced transcripts within the nuclear envelope.

 ### UMI Counting